 Service your car according to the time and mileage periods on one of the Maintenance Schedules on the following pages.

-Select the schedule for "Severe Conditions" if most of your driving is done under one or more of the conditions listed on that page.
-Otherwise, follow the schedule for "Normal Conditions."
+U.S. Owners - Follow the Maintenance Schedule for Severe Conditions if you drive your car MAINLY under one or more of the following conditions.